 Driver health is essential to your PC's functionality, yet few people know the critical role that drivers play.
 Even fewer understand why they need to be backed up – but you will want them protected if you expect your computer to operate normally every day.
 The safest way to protect drivers in Windows is to create backups regularly and keep them in secure storage, so you can restore them quickly.

 - What is a driver?

-- Why you need to backup windows drivers
+- Why do you need to backup Windows drivers?

 - Whether a free driver backup software solution is enough

 - How to easily back up and test new drivers, recover your entire system, and more with full system backup

 Let's look closer at backup drivers and how to go about them.
 We'll explore the options for free-driver backup and a full-system backup approach.
 You will be able to identify the driver backup that fits your needs.

 A driver is a software component that enables your operating system (OS) to communicate with a hardware component or a software application.
 Every PC uses numerous drivers to operate installed apps and hardware.
 Without drivers, both hardware and software may not work adequately; sometimes, they may crash altogether and fail to function.

 Essentially, drivers can send requests from the operating systems to hardware or apps to instruct them on proper functions.
 The driver's role is to translate the communication from the OS to the hardware or app in an understandable format.